tunzor/nomad-pack-test/packs/hashicups/README.md

 	status: active
 ```

-With the above configuration, the Nomad UI can be accessed at `192.168.1.6:4646`.
-The HashiCups services can also be accessed with the same IP address on port `80` by default: `192.168.1.6:80`.
+With the above configuration, the Nomad UI can be accessed at `192.168.1.6:4646` and the HashiCups UI can be accessed with the same IP address on port `80` by default.

 See [this FAQ page](https://www.nomadproject.io/docs/faq#q-how-to-connect-to-my-host-network-when-using-docker-desktop-windows-and-macos) for more information.